-- Predominantly comes out of the front but some can trickle into the throat, especially on tilting the head backwards, applying first aid or when the nose is full of clot
+Predominantly comes out of the anterior nares, but some can trickle into the throat, especially on tilting the head backwards, applying first aid or when the nose is full of clots

 AETIOLOGY AND RISK FACTORS

-Non-traumatic epistaxis, like fractured neck of femur, is primarily a consequence of ageing.
+Non-traumatic epistaxis is primarily a consequence of ageing.
 With age, the nasal mucosa loses thickness and the ability to remain moist in the face of drying.
-Frequently, iaotrogenic drying (nasal oxygen), anticoagulation (warfarin) and minor trauma (nose blowing or picking) are enough to precipitate bleeding.
+Frequently, iatrogenic drying (nasal oxygen), medications (anticoagulants/antiplatelet drugs) and minor trauma (nose blowing or picking) are enough to precipitate bleeding.

-Traumatic epistaxis is usually due to bleeding from the anterior ethmoid arteries and usually settles soon after the initial blow.
-Intractable traumatic epistaxis is rare and may need urgent surgical ligation.
+Traumatic epistaxis may be due to bleeding from the anterior ethmoidal artery, and usually settles soon after the initial blow.
+Intractable traumatic epistaxis is rare and may need urgent anterior ethmoidal artery ligation.

-Rarer causes include neoplasm, coagulopathy and hereditary haemorrhagic telangiectasia (HHT).
+Rare causes include sinonasal neoplasms, coagulopathy and hereditary haemorrhagic telangiectasia (HHT).

 The real relationship between hypertension and epistaxis isn't clear.
-Many patients with otherwise normal blood pressure probably undergo a sympathetic response during a nosebleed.
-For others, pre-existing high blood pressure may prolong bleeding.
+Many patients with otherwise normal blood pressure probably undergo a sympathetic response during a nosebleed, and can be erroneously diagnosed with high blood pressure.